 Barbara is particularly interested in preparing youth to lead fulfilling, successful lives.

 Stockton Whitten is a native of Jacksonville, Florida and was educated in the Duval County Public School System.
 He earned both his undergraduate and graduate degrees at the University of Florida.
 He also has a graduate degree from Georgia Southern University.

-Mr. Whitten has been employed by Brevard County since 1994 and is the Deputy County Manager.
-He was previously the Assistant County Manager for the Management Services Group for 12 years.
+Mr. Whitten has been employed by Brevard County since 1994 and is currently the County Manager.
+He was previously the Deputy County Manager and Assistant County Manager for the Management Services Group for 12 years.
 Prior to coming to Brevard County, Stockton worked for Broward County Government.
 He has also worked for both the City of Gainesville and Alachua County Governments.
 In total, Mr. Whitten has over 23 years of experience in local government.
-He was a member of the Brevard community's advisory board prior to the establishment of Community Based Care of Brevard in 2003 and has served on BFP's board in the capacity of Treasurer and Vice-Chair.
-He became Brevard Family Partnership's Board Chair in 2012.
+He was a member of the Brevard community’s advisory board prior to the establishment of Community Based Care of Brevard in 2003 and has served on BFP’s board in the capacity of Treasurer and Vice-Chair.
+He became Brevard Family Partnership’s Board Chair in 2012.